 Many executives believe that the strategic planning process is synonymous with strategy formation.
 Wikipedia acknowledges the relationship between the two with the following definition: “Strategic planning is an organization’s process of defining its strategy, or direction, and making decisions on allocating its resources to pursue this strategy.”
 The site also defines strategy as “a high level plan to achieve one or more goals under conditions of uncertainty.”
 So, certainly from a theoretical perspective it seems like strategy should be derived during the strategic plan process.

-In this kind of corporate environment, management is incentivized to propose tactical approaches with short-term payback.
-Presenting high-risk, high-reward strategic activity is discouraged, because in the budget allocation game, executives reward the more finite opportunities with expense dollars.
-And since business units usually know the parameters for a reasonable expense increase request, proposing a longer term program requires them to eliminate a short-term program.
-This means that for every long-term strategy proposed, the business unit heads risk losing their expense increase to another business unit that presents a better short-term payoff.
+Winning or losing this negotiation had a direct impact on executive compensation.
+In this kind of corporate environment, management was incentivized to propose tactical approaches with short-term payback.
+Presenting high-risk, high-reward strategic activity was unlikely, because in the budget allocation game, senior executives rewarded the more finite opportunities with precious expense dollars.
+Since business units usually knew the limits of the coming year’s expense increase, a short-term program would need to be eliminated for every long-term program proposed.
+A further disincentive was the recognition that for every long-term strategy proposed, the business unit heads risked losing an expense allocation to another business unit presenting a better short-term payoff.

 I’ve observed similar approaches to strat planning in other companies too.
 So, the term “strategic planning process” is really a misnomer because strategies are rarely introduced during its namesake process.
 There is no incentive to propose strategies with long-term potential because they are less likely to receive funding.
 If strategic issues arise during the strategic planning process, they are usually tabled for a more-detailed examination outside the process.